ckohen/corncierge/docs/handlers/discord.md

 !eval socket.registerCommand('commandname');
 ```

 `socket` in the above code refers to the [DiscordManager](/#/docs/corncierge/master/class/DiscordManager).
 You can find more information about these methods there.
+It can be accessed as `Application#discord`.